pu2clr/SI4735/README.md

 Contact: pu2clr@gmail.com

-There is a facebook group called [__Si47XX for radio listeners__](https://www.facebook.com/groups/532613604253401/) where the purpose is to exchange experiences with projects based on Silicon Labs  SI47XX IC family.
+There is a facebook group called [__Si47XX for radio listeners__](https://www.facebook.com/groups/532613604253401/) where the purpose is exchanging experiences with projects based on Silicon Labs  SI47XX IC family.
 You will be welcome to the group [Si47XX Radio Listening](https://www.facebook.com/groups/532613604253401/).

 __Attention__: